parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/daily-living.md

 ---

 ## Advice on Buying Equipment
 Standard equipment and smaller adaptations (for example, an additional stair rail or raised toilet seat) recommended by an occupational therapist are often provided free of charge.
 Some equipment does come with a charge.
 An Occupational Therapist can assess your needs and advise further.

 However, if you are buying your own equipment, here are a few tips:

-1. **Be informed**: The Disabled Living Foundation has a range of fact sheets offering a range of general advice regarding features to look for when considering equipment.
+1. Be informed: The Disabled Living Foundation has a range of fact sheets offering a range of general advice regarding features to look for when considering equipment.
-2. **Consider how and where** you will use the equipment and the impact on others who use the space.
+2. Consider _how_ and _where_ you will use the equipment and the impact on others who use the space.
-3. **Try the equipment before you buy it**:
+3. Try the equipment before you buy it:

-   - To find your nearest equipment demonstration centre, check the [Disabled Living Foundation’s website](https://www.livingmadeeasy.org.uk).
+   - To find your nearest equipment demonstration centre, check the <a href="https://www.livingmadeeasy.org.uk" class="external-link" target="_blank" rel="noopener noreferrer">Disabled Living Foundation’s website</a>.
 You can search “equipment centre” for a list of equipment centres.
    - If possible, try out the different types to see which kind you find helpful.
    - The same website offers guidance on suppliers and allows you to compare products.
 You can search “askSARA” on their website for more information.

-4. **Make sure the fit of the equipment is correct.**
+4. Make sure the _fit_ of the equipment is correct.
-5. **Local pharmacies and disability shops** sell equipment.
+5. Local pharmacies and disability shops sell equipment.
 Short term hire can be possible from local organisations, such as the Red Cross Society.

 <div class="video-container">
 <iframe